yom-ko/yandex_smart_captcha/README.md

 ### Motivation

 One day at work, I urgently needed to integrate a Yandex CAPTCHA into a mobile app, and the `flutter_yandex_smartcaptcha` package came to the rescue.
-However, I discovered a serious bug and it to the author.
+However, I discovered a serious bug and reported it to the author.
 When they didn’t respond, I decided to create a similar package myself and learn how to publish packages on pub.dev in the process.
 The end of the magnificent story.

 ### Screenshots